|

 A Meridian is just an abstract starting point so ships would use their home port and observatories would set on their own position.
 Greenwich actually has 4 meridians as successive astronomers - Flamsteed, Halley, Bradley & Airy worked from different points with new equipment.
 These can be compared in the Meridian Building and Bradleys was adopted by Ordnance Survey.
 In 1884 at a conference in Washington DC representatives from 25 countries voted to make Greenwich the Prime Meridian of the world as the Nautical Almanacs produced by Nevil Maskelyne, the fifth Astronomer Royal, were the most comprehensive and widely used.
 The French however retained their Paris Observatory Meridian until 1911.

 Greenwich now refers to itself as the 'Centre of Time & Space' and the 'Place where East meets West'.
-You can find out more by visiting the Royal Observatory (admission is free).
+You can find out more by visiting the Royal Observatory (admission charge).
 You may also like to read the story of John Harrison and his solution to the longitude problem in Dava Sobel's book 'Longitude'.
 This was made into an excellent TV programme with Michael Gambon and Jeremy Irons which is available on video and DVD.

 The Meridian is marked in a number of places in Greenwich.